 Historic Preservation and Sustainable Design in the Etruscan Hill Towns of Central Italy - this program includes 36 AIA-approved HSW Learning Units.
-Stephen Day and Nancy Josephson are organizing this 10-day program based in Civita, Perugia and Siena October 21-31, 2019 that will focus on architectural preservation, sustainability, and modern design interventions in several Etruscan hill towns.
-This program is not only for architects but also others interested in a deep dive into architectural preservation, sustainability, modern design interventions, and local culture in several Etruscan hill towns.
-Using Civita as the base camp, with several overnight trips to key locations, participants will explore important preservation work and the protection of cultural treasures in the phenomenal towns of Assisi, Perugia, Tarquinia, Orvieto, Pienza, Cortona and Siena, in addition to Civita.
-For more information, please download the Program Summary book here.
+Nancy Josephson and Stephen Day are once again leading several new sessions of their exciting 10-day program based in Civita, Perugia, Assisi and Siena: May 19-29, 2023, and two sessions for October-November, 2023 (precise dates for Fall to be announced soon).
+These programs focus on architectural preservation, sustainability, and modern design interventions in several phenomenal Etruscan hill towns, including extraordinary connections with Italian designers, engineers, cultural leaders and other compatriots.
+This program is not only for architects but also others interested in a deep dive into architectural preservation, art history, sustainability, food, wine, and local culture in several ancient but vital Etruscan hill towns.
+Using Civita as the base camp, with overnight trips to key locations, participants will explore important preservation work, local food and wine, and the protection of cultural treasures in hill towns such as Assisi, Perugia, Tarquinia, Tuscania, Orvieto, Pienza, Caprarola, Cortona and Siena, in addition to Civita.
+Please contact us at email@example.com if you are interested in reserving a spot for the May 19-29, 2023 program.
+Program Summary book here.